JennieCheng/OSTOR/README.md

 # OSTOR: Online Scheduling Framework

-OSTOR is a online scheduling framework for data trading, which can be seamlessly integrated into existing stream processing frameworks (such as Apache Flink and Apache Storm).
-It provides efficient resource allocation and query optimization for continuous query scheduling while considering budget constraints and system dynamics.
+OSTOR is an online scheduling framework for data trading that provides efficient resource allocation and query optimization for continuous query scheduling while considering budget constraints and system dynamics.

 ## Integration Guide

-OSTOR wrapper library integrates with stream processing frameworks including Apache Flink and Apache Storm, with a generic interface for custom integrations.
+OSTOR wrapper library integrates with existing stream processing frameworks such as Apache Flink and Apache Storm.
+The library includes both framework-specific integrations and a generic interface for custom implementations.

 Key wrapper components:
 - OSTORConfig: Configuration management